danielabar/rwd-tuts/README.md

 Manually changing browser size on desktop isn't representative of how site will really look on a mobile device.

-Online tool for testing layout: [Responsinator](http://www.responsinator.com/)
+Online tool for testing layout: [Responsinator](http://www.responsinator.com/) Shows how your site looks in different iframe sizes.

+Also try [BrowserStack](http://www.browserstack.com/) (not free)

+But emulators are not perfect, therefore need to test on as many physical devices as possible.